-The Department of Molecular and Cellular Endocrinology is pioneering efforts to investigate biological mechanisms involved with the development of type 1 and type 2 diabetes — and ways to manipulate those processes.
-Our findings may lead to therapies that can reverse or prevent these diseases, as well as tools for early detection.
+The Department of Molecular & Cellular Endocrinology is pioneering efforts to investigate biological mechanisms involved with the development of type 1 diabetes, type 2 diabetes and obesity — and ways to treat them.
+Our findings may lead to therapies that reverse or prevent diabetes and obesity, as well as tools for early detection.

-The department was established in 2015 by founding chair Debbie C. Thurmond, Ph.D., holder of City of Hope’s Ruth B. & Robert K. Lanman Chair in Gene Regulation and Drug Discovery Research and director of the Arthur Riggs Diabetes and Metabolism Research Institute.
+The department was established in 2015 by founding chair Debbie C. Thurmond, Ph.D., Chan Soon-Shiong Shapiro Distinguished Chair in Diabetes and director of the Arthur Riggs Diabetes and Metabolism Research Institute.
+Since March 2023, the department has been chaired by Adolfo Garcia-Ocana, Ph.D., Ruth B. & Robert K. Lanman Endowed Chair in Gene Regulation & Drug Discovery Research.

-We approach the prevention and treatment of type 2 diabetes by exploring the communication between organs—down to the molecular level.
-By developing ways to foster healthy insulin production, these studies also hold promise for fighting type 1 diabetes as well.
-Because diabetes shares mechanisms in common with certain malignancies, some of our studies also have implications for combatting cancer.
+We research the prevention and treatment of type 2 diabetes by exploring the communication between organs—down to the molecular level.
+By developing ways to foster healthy insulin production, our studies hold promise for fighting type 1 diabetes as well.
+Because diabetes and obesity share common mechanisms that are involved in certain malignancies, some of our work also has implications for combatting cancer.

 One of our key priorities is to bridge the gap between the laboratory to translational research.
 Collaboration is key for us — within the department, within the Riggs Institute and within City of Hope, as well as with colleagues at other academic medical centers.